Cosmic-Citrus/projectile-motion/readme.md

 * the trajectory that maximizes the amount of time that the projectile stays airborne

-* the trajectory of the largest possible arc-length
+* the trajectory of the largest possible arc-length (shown below)

 ![example-optimal_trajectory_with_variable_g](output/example_12-optimization_with_variable_launch_angle_at_g_of_z/TrajectoryOptimization-LongestArcLengthOfTrajectory_VS_1_Var-LaunchAngle.png)

-##

 ## Getting Started